-06/04/2022 Nigeria (International Christian Concern) – Earlier this week, the U.S. Department of State released a report analyzing the state of religious freedom, country-by-country, around the world.
+06/04/2022 Nigeria (International Christian Concern) – Earlier this week, the U.S. Department of State released a report analyzing the state of religious freedom, country by country, worldwide.
 The report is published annually and serves as an important tool to increase understanding of persecution in its many forms around the world.

 Though State removed Nigeria from its list of the world’s worst persecutors in November—a move that drew widespread and continued criticism from human rights watchdogs—the recent report does highlight a number of examples where the Nigerian government is actively persecuting religion within its borders.

-Kaduna State, the report reports, has a law requiring preachers obtain a state-issued license and criminalizing demeaning or derogatory language towards other religions.
-“Violators of the law are subject to fines and/or two to five years’ imprisonment” the reports says.
+Kaduna State, the report reports, has a law requiring preachers to obtain a state-issued license and criminalizing demeaning or derogatory language towards other religions.
+“Violators of the law are subject to fines and/or two to five years imprisonment,” the report says.
 Katsina State has a similar law.